jilljenn/slides/ectel2022.md

 # Intro

-- It is hard to get access to sensitive data[^1]
+- It is hard to get access to sensitive data
 - A dataset posted online may be archived forever
 - How about having instead access to:
     - statistics
     - conditional probabilities
     - a fake dataset? (ex. for reproducibility)

-[^1]: Is it for the sake of privacy, safety, or just administrative sadism?

 # Outline

 - Privacy
 - Metrics: utility and re-identification
 - Attack models
-    - Weak: Membership inference
+    - Membership inference
-    - Strong: Train on real and fake, learn to distinguish the two
+    - Heuristic attacker

 # Striking facts